 Once a live-in caregiver reaches the minimum work required to apply for permanent residence they may remain in the same immigration stream when you meet the work requirement.
 You do not need to switch to one of the new pathways.

-Whichever path you choose, Migrating Bird Immigration Services Inc. will help you over any hurdles and answer all your questions.
-We will make sure your application package is without errors or omissions and will work hard to present your assets well.
+Whichever path you choose, Migrating Bird Immigration Services Inc. will help you over any hurdles you may encounter.
+Whether you are a person hiring a caregiver or asking questions as a caregiver, our team will answer all your questions, and make sure your application package is submitted without errors or omissions.
+We work hard to present your assets well.
+See other streams for Temporary Resident Status in Canada.